Citrus Strike of 1936: Grower response

+Orange County Sheriff Logan Jackson deputized orchard guards, equipping them with weapons, and the authority to make arrests.
+By the end of the strike over 250 arrests were made.
+Outside of arrests the authorities turned to federal immigration authorities, tear gas, and physical attacks citrus farmers and their supporters.
+At the height of the labor strikes, Sheriff Jackson formally issued a "shoot to kill" order claiming this was a battle between the entire county and communist citrus pickers.

+Associated Farmers organized groups of vigilantes to attack those striking, who used physical violence while law enforcement simply observed.

 Aftermath

 In 1939, a congressional investigation found that the growers had illegally blacklisted people and used violent tactics to crush the strike.
 However, no charges were filed.

 Carey McWilliams referenced the strikes in a chapter of his nationally released book Factories in the Field (1939), stating that "No one who has visited a rural county in California under these circumstances will deny the reality of the terror that exists.
 It is no exaggeration to describe this state of affairs as fascism in practice."
-In 1946, he further compared the conditions to that of a Nazi concentration camp, writing "I met former classmates of mine in college, famous athletes of the University of Southern California, armed with revolvers and clubs, ordering Mexicans around as though they were prisoners in a Nazi concentration camp."

 The strike has been noted as largely forgotten, such as in a 1971 dissertation on the subject and in a 1975 article for the Los Angeles Times, which referred to it as "one of the least-chronicled incidents in the history of the citrus belt."
 According to Gustavo Arellano, the event continues to be left out of historical chronicles of Orange County history.

 The strike has been credited with ending the myth of Mexican laborers being content with poor working conditions at the time, which was a myth heavily promoted by the Anglo agricultural industry, as well as for inspiring a conservative hostility against labor organization in Orange County and elsewhere.